arfc/transition-scenarios/README.md

 The script folder contains scripts that can be used to generate CYCLUS input files and analyze CYCLUS output files.

-### write_reactors.py
-Python script for CYCLUS input file generation.

-The assumptions for the parameters are as follows:

-	Cycle 		= 18 months (timesteps) for all
-	Refueling 	= 2 months (timesteps) for all assembly mass 	= 180 UO2 / assembly for BWRs
-			  		  523.4 UO2 / assembly for rest [PWR](nucleartourist.com)
-	#of assemblies 	= 193 for 1000MWe, linearly adjusted for other capacities

-This script allows generation of CYCLUS input file types from csv files.

-Input : csv file, initial_time, duration, reprocessing

-    csv_file: the csv file containing country, reactor name and capacity

-    initial_time: initial time of the simulation in yyyymmdd

-    duration: duration of the simulation in months

-Output : A complete input file ready for simulation. (default: complete_input.xml)

-To run:

-	python write_reactors.py [csv_file] [init_time] [duration]

 ### analysis.py

 Input : CYCLUS output file (.sqlite)